Our projects

 Building partnerships with individuals, professionals and the community.

 The Institute extended a helping hand to caregivers who felt even more isolated during the COVID-19 pandemic.
-Since May 2022, we started offering again in-person services, while continuing to propose online options for people who would prefer it.
+Since May 2022, we started offering in-person services again, while continuing to propose online options for people who would prefer it.

-AQPA - pilot project, group sessions, in person and online
+AQPA - pilot project, group sessions and special report/testimonials

 Located in Montreal, the Association québécoise des personnes aphasiques (AQPA) offers support and services to people with aphasia, and also to their caregivers through the Service d’aide aux proches d’une personne aphasique (SAPPA).